semantic-release/semantic-release/docs/usage/plugins.md

 ## Plugins installation

-These five plugins are already part of **semantic-release** and don't have to be installed separately:
+These four plugins are already part of **semantic-release** and don't have to be installed separately:
 ```
 "@semantic-release/commit-analyzer"
-"@semantic-release/error"
 "@semantic-release/github"
 "@semantic-release/npm"
 "@semantic-release/release-notes-generator"
 ```